latouchek/OSP17-AIO/VM-migration/README.md

 - **VDDK Installation:** Install the VMware Virtual Disk Development Kit (VDDK) on the Conversion Appliance.
 The VDDK provides the necessary libraries for **virt-v2v** to access VMware virtual disk files (VMDKs) directly.

-**Deployment Assistance:**

-A Terraform script is provided in this repository to help you quickly deploy and configure the Conversion Appliance with all required components and credentials.
+**Tip**: A Terraform script is provided in this repository to help you quickly deploy and configure the Conversion Appliance with all required components and credentials.

 In the example below, we will walk through the entire migration process using the Conversion Appliance.